Key Three

 Viveka

 Viveka is discernment.
-It is the ability to notice what is lasting and what is passing, what truly helps and what only distracts for a moment.
+It is the ability to notice what is lasting and what is changing, and to see what truly helps versus what only distracts for a moment.

 Without viveka, life easily becomes driven by impulse and habit.
 With it, the mind begins to choose with more honesty.